programminghistorian/jekyll/en/lessons/data_wrangling_and_management_in_R.md

 An Example of dplyr in Action
 =============================

-Lets go through an example to see how dplyr can aid us as historians by inputting U.S. dicennial census data from 1790 to 2010.
-Download the data by [clicking here](/assets/introductory_state_example.csv) and place it in the folder that you will use to work through the exmples in this tutorial.
+Let's go through an example to see how dplyr can aid us as historians by inputting U.S. dicennial census data from 1790 to 2010.
+Download the data by [clicking here](/assets/introductory_state_example.csv) and place it in the folder that you will use to work through the examples in this tutorial.

 Since the data is in a csv file, we are going to use the read\_csv()